Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 ```
 ### Wrong critical service type

-If a new critical service of type other than 'Deployment' or 'StatefulSet' is added through Cray CLI then the floowing error is encountered.
+If a new critical service of type other than 'Deployment' or 'StatefulSet' is added through Cray CLI then the following error is encountered.

-"Error: Bad Request: Invalid request body: 1 validation error for ValidateCriticalServiceCmStaticType"
+"Error: Bad Request: Invalid request body: 1 validation error for `ValidateCriticalServiceCmStaticType`"

 Example command: